- Optimizely X Web Personalization

 THIS ARTICLE WILL HELP YOU:

 Tags capture information that appears on the pages of your website.
-If events are “verbs” that help you track visitor behaviors like clicks and pageviews, then tags are "adjectives."
-They describe parts of a page that visitors engage with, such as the type of product and what it costs.
+If events are “verbs” in the sense that they help you track visitor actions like clicks or pageviews, then tags are "adjectives" that describe parts of your site that visitors interact with.
+For example, you might add tags to key parts of your site to capture how much a product costs or the type of product that it is.

-Tags are always-on.
-Once you add them to a page, they constantly gather information on visitor behaviors, regardless of whether you’ve connected any campaigns to those tags.
+Tags are always on.
+Once you add them to a page, they constantly gather information on visitor behaviors, even if you haven't connected any campaigns to the tags.

-For example, you may know from your events that a customer clicked the Add-to-Cart button.
+For example, you may know from your events that a visitor clicked the Add to Cart button.
 But what did they add to the cart?

-If you add tags to the product name and the price tag on that page, you’d also know that this customer added blue shoes that cost $115.
-When you create a personalization campaign, you can target “Customers who added blue shoes to their cart” or “Customers who spent more than $100.”
+If you add tags to the product name and the price on the page, you’ll also know that this customer added blue shoes that cost $115.
+When you create a Personalization campaign, these tags will let you target “Customers who added blue shoes to their cart” or “Customers who spent more than $100.”

-Tags let you capture this extra context and use it deliver targeted experiences for visitors based on what they do with certain elements on your site -- behavioral targeting
+Tags let you capture this extra context and use it to deliver targeted experiences for visitors based on what they do with certain elements on your site—behavioral targeting.